marijnh/Eloquent-JavaScript/20_node.md

 with a recursive function or by keeping an array of work (files that still need to be explored).
-To find the files in a directory, you can call `readdir` or `readdirSync` (note the strange capitalization—Node's file system function naming is based on standard Unix functions, such as `readdir`, which are all lowercase).
+To find the files in a directory, you can call `readdir` or `readdirSync` (note the strange capitalization—Node's file system function naming is loosely based on standard Unix functions, such as `readdir`, which are all lowercase, but then it adds `Sync` with a capital letter).

 To go from a file name read with `readdir` to a full path name, you have to combine it with the name of the directory, putting a ((slash